jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Mount-File-System.md

 ![MtIp](../../../../image/Cloud-File-Service/MtIp.png)

-For example, the IP address of the Mount target is 10.0.0.30, which is attached to the nfs directory created in the previous step. **Note that the default NFS protocol for the attach tool is 4.1 version, so the attach commands for CentOS 7.2 and below are slightly different:**
+For example, the directory of the Mount target is 10.0.0.30:/cfs, which is attached to the nfs directory created in the previous step. **Note that the default NFS protocol for the attach tool is 4.0 version, so the attach commands for CentOS 7.2 and below are slightly different:**

 **CentOS 6.9 to CentOS 7.2 versions run commands below:**

-`sudo mount -t nfs,nfsvers=4.0 10.0.0.30:/ nfs`
+`sudo mount -t nfs,nfsvers=4.0 10.0.0.30:/cfs nfs`

 CentOS 7.3 and above versions run commands below:

-`sudo mount -t nfs 10.0.0.30:/ nfs`
+`sudo mount -t nfs 10.0.0.30:/cfs nfs`

 Run the commands below under Ubuntu terminal:

-`mount -t nfs 10.0.0.30:/ nfs`
+`mount -t nfs 10.0.0.30:/cfs nfs`

 5. Verify if the attachment is successful by running commands below: